openpnp/openpnp/Setup-and-Calibration:-Driver-Setup.md

 ## Homing

 If your machine connected successfully it's time to home it.
 If you don't have home switches installed you can skip this step.
 To home the machine click the home button ![](https://rawgit.com/openpnp/openpnp/develop/src/main/resources/icons/home.svg).

+A controller homing direction for XYZ axes should be set to min/min/min.

 ## Jogging the Machine
 ![screen shot 2016-06-18 at 10 33 18 am](https://cloud.githubusercontent.com/assets/1182323/16172512/1cf472b0-3540-11e6-987a-fff822524944.png)